deepakgrandhi/string_calculator/README.md

 - Updated the string_calculator add method to handle delimiters. now we are handling , and /n here

 ### S4

 - Updated the add method to handle custom regex where the input starts with //
 - updated teh logic to handle more delimiters like ;
 - Ive added empty input handling also here

 ### S5

 - Updated the add method with logic to handle negative numbers.
 - Im throwing exceptions on catching negative numbers

 ### S6

 - Added a new test case where the numbers greater than and equal to 1000 are ignored

+### S7

+- Added support for handling delimiters of any length
+- Modified the regex pattern that is being used since S4 where we handled single delimiter to handling delimiter of any length in pattern